tokland/youtube-upload/README.md

 _Youtube-upload_ is a command-line script that uploads videos to Youtube.

-If a video does not comply with Youtube size limitations you must split it before using ffmpeg/avconv or any other tool. _Youtube-upload_ should work on any platform (GNU/Linux, BSD, OS X, Windows, ...) that runs Python.
+_Youtube-upload_ should work on any platform (GNU/Linux, BSD, OS X, Windows, ...) that runs Python.

 Dependencies
 ============